New plant stock: 11am Friday 23 May Shop here

 Dioscorea elephantipes – Elephant’s Foot succulent

-Dioscorea elephantipes plants for sale are seedlings home-grown in the Living Desert Plants greenhouses.
-They will be sent with some soil on their roots so that they do not dry out.
+Plants for sale are seedlings home-grown in the Living Desert Plants greenhouses.
+They will be sent in their pots.

 It is also known as the ‘olifantvoet plant’ in Afrikaans.
 Other names include the Turtle Back plant, elephant’s foot yam, and Hottentots’ Bread plant.